JuanitoSebastian/City-Bike-Journeys/docs/seeding.md

 - there has to be at least one .csv file of stations and trips
 - trips that start or end on unknown stations will be disregarded

+When a browser opens the frontend, it will send a request to the backend's seeding endpoint.
+If the database is not seeded, the frontend will display a loading view and start polling the seeding endpoint.
+When info of a successful seeding is returned, the frontend lets the user access the full application.

 # Structure of .csv files
 ## Stations
 The structure of .csv files including stations should be: